-For ease of installation and a uniform, classic appearance, its strongly advised for these “cages filled with rocks” to use smaller stones you can simply pour in.
+For ease of installation and a uniform, classic appearance, its strongly advised for these “cages filled with rocks” to use smaller stones you can backfill by simply pouring in.
 They naturally gravitate to a uniform placement that look good year after year.

 Once you’ve installed your fence, grab a cool drink and hose down your new creation.
 This may seem a little strange, but your freshly built basket fence will likely be rather dusty.